Connie Morgan - Therapist That Became a Writer

 Connie Morgan: Head shot-yellow outfit

-I have lived my whole life in the beautiful, Evergreen State of Washington.
-As mainly a small-town girl, growing up in the ’50s & 60s, I strived to make my life matter.
+I have lived my whole life in the beautiful Evergreen State of Washington.
+As mainly a small-town girl, growing up in the ’50s & ’60s, I strived to make my life matter.
 Though my father was successful in his own right, he believed investing in a “girl’s” education was a waste of money.
 So, maybe my initial underlying motivation to learn and grow was to prove myself worthy of that type of investment.
 Over time, my endeavors to do so became a lifestyle choice – the outcome of curiosity and a means of providing worthwhile structure to my days.
-I am also a creative person, but one who has always had a practical purpose in mind.
+I am a creative person, but one who has always had a practical purpose in mind.

 When I was in the 8th grade, my father left his executive career with Standard Oil and bought a run-down 9-hole golf course.
-There I learned my work ethic by working after school and on weekends.
+There, I learned my work ethic by working after school and on weekends.
 As my high school graduation neared, I struggled to see a career path I could forge on my own.
-So, I did what was customary during that era, focus on helping my boyfriend (soon to become my fiancé) secure his future.
-I didn’t see many career options for women, especially ones that could land with my meager financial means.
+So, I did what was customary during that era: I focused on helping my boyfriend (soon to become my fiancé) secure his future.
+I didn’t see many career options for women, especially ones I could land with my meager financial means.
 My older sister had become a dental assistant, so I applied and received a national dental assistant scholarship that paid my tuition in full.
 My wise mother had insisted her daughters have a skill or career to fall back on… just in case.
 That was wise advice; my marriage to my high school sweetheart didn’t last long.

 At some point, a counselor will have to deal with a loss of innocence and secondary trauma.
-The work exposes you to horrendous abuse often inflicted upon the most vulnerable.
+The work exposed you to horrendous abuse, often inflicted upon the most vulnerable.
 The life circumstances people have had to endure can be unimaginable and gut-wrenching.
 Working with children and families taught me how attachment styles form and their impact on adult relationships.
 I also witnessed how family system patterns continue to find their way into workplace dynamics.
 We are such fascinating, complex human beings, and few of us come away unscathed.